 - Read the manufacturer’s installation instructions for the recommended temperature range for installation.
 Many manufacturers will give a minimum temperature which must be maintained for a minimum number of days to ensure good bonding to the metal.

 - Clean the surface of the metal roof panels with soap and water.
 It is also possible to use rubbing alcohol to clean the surface.
 Make sure that the surface of the metal panel is dry and clean before proceeding with the installation.
 Any contaminants will compromise the adhesion of the snow guards.

 - Apply a full bead of adhesive to the underside of the snow guard.
 Pay particular attention to the manufacturer’s instructions for application of the adhesive, and for spacing of the snow guard cleats on the roof.

-- Make sure as you press the snow guard to the surface of the metal roof panel that there is no trapped air beneath it.
+- As you press the snow guard to the surface of the metal roof panel, make sure that there is no trapped air beneath it.

-- Neatly tool the sealant around the top, leading edges of each snow guard to ensure that there are no gaps or voids in the sealant.
+- Neatly tool the sealant around the top, leading edge of each snow guard to ensure that there are no gaps or voids in the sealant.
 Gaps may allow water to enter under the snow stop and become trapped there—this will gradually compromise the adhesion.